-- values all people - values all areas of learning
+- values all people their needs and interests - values all areas of learning.

 We aim to offer

 - stimulating resources relevant to the children's needs, interests, culture and community - learning opportunities through a balance of play and playful teaching - support for children to take risks and explore and gain confidence and independence as learners.